Kamata Kingdom: Koch Kingdom

-The Kamata kingdom then passed into the hands of the Koch dynasty, with Biswa Singha consolidating his control over the Bara-Bhuyans one after another and establishing the Koch dynasty with its dominion from the Karatoya River in the west to the Barnadi river in the east.
+The Kamata kingdom then passed into the hands of the Koch dynasty, with Biswa Singha consolidating his control over the Bara-Bhuyans one after another and establishing the Koch dynasty with its dominion from the Karatoya River in the west to the Barnadi River in the east.
 In the 1581 Raghudev, the son of Chilarai and the nephew of Nara Narayan, affected a split in the kingdom—Koch Hajo and Koch Bihar.
 Though Raghudev had accepted the suzerainty of his uncle, the two parts of the original Kamata kingdom split for good in 1587 when Naranarayan died, the boundary between them forming roughly the administrative boundary between the present-day Assam and West Bengal.

-Koch Hajo, the eastern kingdom, soon came under attack from the Mughal, and the region went back and forth for between the Mughal and the Ahoms, finally settling with the Ahoms.
-Koch Bihar, the western kingdom, first befriended the Mughals and then the British, and the rulers maintained the princely state till the end of the British rule.
+Koch Hajo, the eastern kingdom, soon came under attack from the Mughals, and the region went back and forth between the Mughals and the Ahoms, finally settling with the Ahoms.
+Koch Bihar, the western kingdom, first befriended the Mughals and then the British, and the rulers maintained the princely state till the end of British rule.

-Administration system
+Administration System

 Yuvaraj: Biswa Singha appointed his brother Sisu as the Yuvaraj.
 The descendant of Sisu became the Raikat kings of Jalpaiguri.

-Karjis/Karzis: Biswa Singha appointed twelve minister from his tribesman to form a Karjee, this position was hereditary.
+Karjis/Karzis: Biswa Singha appointed twelve ministers from his tribesmen to form a Karjee.
+This position was hereditary.
 Two important Karjee and Yuvaraj form a cabinet.

 Senapati: Commander of a standing army.